 We used the Klook app to reserve our hanboks in Seoul and saved almost 50% on the in-store price.
-There are lots of stores offering hanbok rentals but we highly recommend both the Hanboknam Kyeonbokgung Store located in Gyeongbokgung and the Oneday Hanbok rental store located between the Gyeongbokgung & Changdeokgung Palaces
+There are lots of stores offering hanbok rentals but we highly recommend the Hanboknam Kyeonbokgung Store located in Gyeongbokgung.

-These are two of the best shops with the very best hanbok and accessory selections.
-Most importantly, both stores are located close to some of the best locations for taking photos in your hanbok.
+This is one of the best shops with the very best hanbok and accessory selections.
+Most importantly, the store is located close to some of the best locations for taking photos in your hanbok.

 Renting a Hanbok in Seoul tip: Hanbok rental shops rent by the hour, half day (4 hours) and full day (24 hours).
 As the photo locations and palaces are relatively spread out we recommend renting your hanbok for the full day.
 This will allow lots of time to explore the village and palaces.

 Gyeongbokgung Store in Hanboknam: We chose to rent from this store as the location is perfect.
 It’s right beside the Bucheok Hanok village and between the two main palaces of Gyeongbokgung & Changdeokgung.
 They have a great selection of hanboks and accessories and hair styling is provided in the rental cost.
 Elaine loved getting her hair styled by the staff and there is also a studio there allowing you to do your own makeup before setting off to explore the city – Click here for prices!